kpetremann/dht2mqtt/README.md

 # DHT2MQTT

-DHT2MQTT is a yet another tool to send DHT11/DHT22 metrics to MQTT.
+DHT2MQTT is yet another tool to send DHT11/DHT22 metrics to MQTT.

 It is designed to be compatible with [mqtt-exporter](https://github.com/kpetremann/mqtt-exporter).